 Lord only knows what all was happening in his life the fateful morning he called a close friend and told him what he was going to do and to please find him before the kids did and hung up.
 The friend raced over to stop him, but it was too late.
 The man apparently felt the only option of leaving something for his children was to commit suicide, so that they would have an inheritance.
 The children, barely of legal age would have preferred to have their father than the money.
 And this is not an unusual story in the Midwest farm families where the farm has been in the family for generations.

-So, attitude during a shift situation is, to my mind, paramount.
-If you are in a personal shift situation, what can you do?
+So, attitude during a personal disaster is, to my mind, paramount.
+If you are in a personal disaster, what can you do?
 I would like you to think about the kind of person you would like to have beside you going through… A night without electricity?
 Three days without heat in the winter?
 A week with no electricity or other services and no way to leave – think of a tornado that has devastated your town?
 A month without income?
 A 3 month totally debilitating car accident?
 Six months of one thing after the other going wrong – engine blows on the car, break a leg, lose your job, etc. all one on top of the other?
 A year of unemployment and prospect of never getting a truly good paying job again?
 Total disability and you are now on a fixed income for the rest of your life that is barely subsistence level?
 The loss of a child?

 Everyone’s answer is going to be different here, so I will just give you my answers.
 I would like a partner who has a positive attitude, can keep a sense of humor during tough times, be caring, compassionate, work as a team to get through things, and be there to the end.

 I know, big lofty ideals, but how does that look in practice?

 - A night without electricity?
 Hey, let’s have a campfire or dine by candlelight and play games or cards.
 Maybe go out and see if we can spot the different constellations in the stars.